heistp/irtt/README.md

 8) Will you add unit tests?

    Maybe some.
-I feel that the most important thing is that the design is clear
+I feel that the most important thing for a project of this size
-	 enough that bugs are next to impossible.
+	 is that the design is clear enough that bugs are next to impossible.
 IRTT is not there yet though, particularly when it comes to packet manipulation.

 9) Are there any plans for translation to other languages?